Traffic Rules and Regulations

 - Resident zone parking permits are for students who reside in Beta, Epsilon, Delta, New Residence Hall, Stokes Hall, Greek Houses, and The Grove.
 During the time of zone enforcement, the Resident parking permit is only valid in Residence Halls (except Gamma), Greek, and Grove parking lots and the Beta side of Stadium Boulevard.
 The Dining Hall is also located in a Resident zone.

 - Gamma zone parking permits are for Gamma residents only.
 During the time of zone enforcement, the Gamma parking permit is only valid in the Gamma parking lot and the Gamma side of Stadium Boulevard.
+New!
+South Zone permits are now permitted to park in the Gamma Parking Lot!

 - North zone parking permits are only valid in North Chemistry, North Humanities, and the Library parking lots during the time of zone enforcement.

 - South zone parking permits are only valid in Administration, Computer Services, and Laidlaw Performing Arts, Mitchell College of Business, Shelby Hall, University Commons, and Health & Physical Education parking lots during the time of zone enforcement.
+New!
+South Zone permits are now allowed to park in the Gamma Parking Lot off South Dr!

 - East zone parking permits are only valid in Alpha Hall East, Alpha Hall South, Biomedical Library, Health Sciences (HAHN), Instructional Laboratory (ILB), College of Medicine, and Visual Arts parking lots during the time of zone enforcement.
+New!
+East Zone permits are now permitted to park in the North Zone.
+North Zone permits are still restricted from parking in the East Zone during normal zone enforcement hours!

 - Central zone parking permits are only valid in South Chemistry, South Humanities, Science Laboratory, Communications, Faculty Court South, Gamma (not on Stadium Blvd), Student Center, and the Bookstore parking lots during the time of zone enforcement.